junxit/us-congress-bills-110/metadata.md

 - 2007-06-28 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment and with a preamble.
 Without written report.
 - 2007-06-28 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment and with a preamble.
 Without written report.
 - 2007-06-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 243.
+- 2007-09-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S11279-11280; text as passed Senate: CR S11280)
+- 2007-09-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S11279-11280; text as passed Senate: CR S11280)